Die Another Day (2002)

 - Octopussy (1983) - Both the crocodile submarine and the AcroStar MiniJet are visible in the background in Q's station laboratory.
 Upping the stakes on a bet with the villain (see also Goldfinger).
 Jinx's backward fall to escape echoes Magda's exit from Bond's suite.
 Q's coil of "magic rope" being kept on the lowest shelf in the Q lab, along with the five-pointed knife.

-- A View to a Kill (1985) - Bond is suspended over a cliff on the wire and hook much like the Russian guard in the Siberian chase that Bond catches.
-Bond once again uses a rather unorthodox method of skiing, this time the hatch from the back of the car.
+- A View to a Kill (1985) - Bond is suspended over a cliff on the wire and hook much like the Russian guard in the Siberian chase.
+The hatch from the back of the car is used much like the ski from the snowmobile.
 Graves watches over the destruction that he wreaks from the front windows of his aircraft in the same way that Zorin watched Silicon Valley from his aircraft before it flooded.
 The electronic snooper is in Q's lab.
 Bond's cover is blown by his picture being taken and run through a facial recognition program.

 - The Living Daylights (1987) - Cars exit the rear cargo hold of the plane.
 Bond's Aston Martin had retractable spikes in the tires controlled by a switch labeled traction.
-When Bond is driving Graves' rocket car, he drives through a patch of trees and bits are sheared off, just as the skis on the Aston Martin are removed by trees in The Living Daylights.
+When Bond is driving Graves' rocket car, he drives through a patch of trees and the outriggers are sheared off, just as the outriggers on the Aston Martin are sheared off by trees in The Living Daylights.

 - GoldenEye (1995) - Bond's watch contains a laser, which he uses to cut through a section of ice, reminiscent of his escape from the train by cutting through the floor.
 Jinx sets the timer for the bomb at the gene therapy lab in Cuba to three minutes, the same three minutes that Bond set the timers for in the chemical weapons lab and later Trevelyan set the timers for on the bullet train.
 Bond is betrayed by a fellow agent.
 A man is killed by a falling ice chandelier, reminiscent of Trevelyan's death in GoldenEye.
 Bond says to Jinx that "the cold must have kept you alive" - In "Goldeneye" Bond tells Natalya Simonova that being cold is what keeps him alive.
 The opening title sequences feature a gold eye that opens.
 Jinx makes a dive from the DNA compound wall into the sea which is very similar to Bond's dive from the dam in "GoldenEye".
 The US command bunker in South Korea has computer monitors suspended from the ceiling, looking very similar to the monitors suspended from the ceiling in the Severnaya control room in "GoldenEye".